Guidelines, Codes, Standards

 Ethical standards and principles are the foundation for maintaining public trust, for every AFP member.
 AFP provides a self-governed process for addressing ethical concerns.

-The foundation of philanthropy is ethical fundraising, and a key mission of AFP is to advance and foster the highest ethical standards through its Code of Ethical Principles and Standards.
+The foundation of philanthropy is ethical fundraising, and a key mission of AFP is to advance and foster the highest ethical standards through its Code of Ethical Standards.

 Contracts and agreements foster mutually beneficial working relationships and ensure an amicable and successful endeavor for both parties.
 With that in mind, much thought and precise tailoring is necessary to create an appropriate contract suitable for both sides.
 AFP has provided several standard forms of agreement as templates that can be tailored to your individual purposes.